 If this occurs then the confined atmosphere can become deficient in oxygen which can lead to a build up of the highly dangerous gas carbon monoxide (Co).
-Carbon monoxide is colourless, odourless and tasteless and if allowed to build up will rapidly cause headaches or drowsiness.
+Carbon monoxide is colourless, odourless and tasteless and if allowed to build up will rapidly cause unconsciousness, and even death.